EBIvariation/CMAT/docs/manual-curation/step2-manual-curation.md

     * `MONDO_HP_NOT_EFO`: contained in Mondo or HP but not EFO (yellow)
     * `NOT_MONDO_HP_EFO`: any other (no color)

-Some mappings will be in dedicated columns to help with filtering, while the rest are present in a ranked list "All other mappings".
+Some mappings will be in dedicated columns to help with filtering, while the rest are present in a ranked list under "All other mappings".

 ## Curation workflow